SOLUTIONS · WAR & ARMED CONFLICT

 Hundreds of field reports across three provinces, compressed into a queryable actor-event-commitment graph, with provenance to every report.

 If you run or support complex multi-party processes, we want to know what the map is missing.
+Bring a real process, a hard corpus, or a failure case.